 Gardiner was sent to prison, and a general order issued to apprehend all Englishmen in Lisbon.
 This order was in a great measure put into execution, (some few escaping) and many innocent persons were tortured to make them confess if they knew any thing of the matter; in particular, a person who resided in the same house with Gardiner, was treated with unparallelled barbarity to make him confess something which might throw a light upon the affair.

 Gardiner himself was then tormented in the most excruciating manner; but in the midst of all his torments he gloried in the deed.
-Being ordered for death, a large fire was kindled near a gibbet, was drawn up to the gibbet by pulleys, and then let down the fire, but not so close as to touch it; for they burnt or rather roasted him by slow degrees.
+Being ordered for death, a large fire was kindled near a gibbet, Gardiner was drawn up to the gibbet by pulleys, and then let down near the fire, but not so close as to touch it; for they burnt or rather roasted him by slow degrees.
 Yet he bore his sufferings patiently and resigned his soul to the Lord cheerfully.

 It is observable that some of the sparks were blown from the fire, (which consumed Gardiner) towards the haven, burnt one of the king's ships of war, and did other considerable damage.
 The Englishmen who were taken up on this occasion were, soon after Gardiner's death, all discharged, except the person who resided in the same house with him, who was detained two years before he could procure his liberty.